-Welcome to the 4th edition of DEXMA Partner Spotlight!
+Welcome to the 4th edition of the DEXMA Partner Spotlight!
 This month we are highlighting Eniig, the third-largest electricity supplier in Denmark.

 Eniig, a word that means “united” in Danish, is also a co-operative, owned by nearly 400,000 members.
 The group was formed by a merger between EnergiNord, EnergiMidt and Aalborg’s Himmerlands Elforsyning (HEF) and today consists of 1,000 employees.